marina601/discover-malta/TESTING.md

 ### Potential Client
 1. As a potential client I want to see a sample of trips to get an overview of what my product might look like

-     - A potential client may browse throgh the site to get the feel of the design and style of the site
+     - A potential client may browse through the site to get the feel of the design and style of the site
      - Each trip has the same style and design, therefore a potential client may have a good overview of what their product may look like on the site

 2. As a potential client I want to learn what benefits are available to me

     - A potential client may navigate to *About Page*
-    - The information presented there is let the user know about the core mission of the site and what benefits are availalbe to the potential clients
+    - The information presented here is to let the user know about the core mission of the site and what benefits are available to the potential clients
-    - Call to action button, promps the potential client to get in touch and request more information.
+    - Call to action button, prompts the potential client to get in touch and request more information.

 3. As a potential client I want to easily get in touch with the site owners to request further information or book a call

     - A potential client may get in touch with the site owners by completing a contact form
     - A subject option "Collaboration" has been created especially for this in mind.
-    - Once the message is recieved a relevent person from the team will be in touch
+    - Once the message is  received a relevant person from the team will be in touch

 ### Business goals